sathyalog/graphql-tutorial/README.md

 A GraphQL query performs the READ operation in a GraphQL API while a GraphQL mutation performs other operations such as CREATE, UPDATE and DELETE.
 This simply means that queries don't change data, a mutation does.

 #Add Author

 Add a record to mongodb using mutations. addAuthor in resolvers.js and schema.js helps to save data to mongodb using graphiql.
 Please refer screenshots.

+#Delete Author

+Delete a record from mongodb by using a snippet in resolvers and schema.js.
+Please refer the code related to this commit and screenshots.